patrickshox/blindfold-chess-trainer/README.md

 # Chess Vision Trainer
 Improve your ability to visualize squares on a chess board using this mini game.
 Read the prompt, and select that square to gain points.
+[Play now!](https://patrickshox.github.io/blindfold-chess-trainer)

 ![game demo](resources/demo.gif)